floooh/floooh.github.io/_posts/2020-04-26-sokol-spring-2020-update.md

 backend defines a hardwired internal mapping of sokol-gfx's resource bind slots to the resource binding model of a specific backend API.

-The sokol-shdc shader tool also needs to be aware of those backend-specific mapping, but in the opposite direction, it needs to know how the 3D-APIs resource binding model maps back to the sokol-gfx binding model.
+The sokol-shdc shader tool also needs to be aware of this backend-specific mapping, but in the opposite direction, it needs to know how the 3D-APIs resource binding model maps back to the sokol-gfx binding model.
 To accomplish this, it needs to add annotations (or rather in SPIRV-lingo: decorations)